These Democratic lawmakers won't be attending Trump's inauguration

 Rep. John Lewis

-Lewis sat down for an exclusive interview with NBC's Chuck Todd on Friday and explained that he did not consider Trump's presidency as legitimate because of Russian interference.
+Lewis sat down for an interview with NBC's Chuck Todd on Friday and said he didn't consider Trump's presidency to be legitimate because of Russian interference.

 "That's not right.
 That's not fair.
 That's not the democratic process," Lewis said about the alleged Russian hacking, which U.S. intelligence officials believe was to help Trump get elected and to discredit Hillary Clinton.